zihaoxu/My_Portfolio/README.md

 # Zihao's Portfolio
 Welcome to my portfolio!
+My name is Zihao Xu, and I am a currently enrolled in Harvard's Master of Science in Data Science program.
 This repository is designed to give you a better sense of who I am, what I am capable of, and what I am passionate about.
 If you are interested in learning more about me, please see my [resume](https://bit.ly/341efuz) or visit my [LinkedIn](https://www.linkedin.com/in/zihao-xu/).
-I can also be reached at zihao.xu@pomona.edu through email.
+I can also be reached at zxu@g.harvard.edu through email.

 ## Basic information
 ### Work Experience: